goodvibes2/IngAusOfxFixWin/README.md

 - An easy-to-use interface.
-After downloading a .ofx file from the ING website, you just start IngAusOfxFix, select the saved bank account configuration using the Bank Account Name combobox, select different options if required (not usually required), select the downloaded .ofx file and click the Start button.
+After downloading a .ofx file from the ING website, you just start IngAusOfxFix, select the saved bank account configuration using the Bank Account Name combobox, select any different options if required (such as the date range), select the downloaded .ofx file and click the Start button.
 IngAusOfxFix processes the input file and creates a new corrected file with the name of the original file but with the filename suffixed with 'New' before the .ofx extension.
 For example
 ```
   Original file: MyFile.ofx
   New file:      MyFileNew.ofx